werkzeugkiste/stylelint-config/README.md

 npx install-peerdeps --dev @werkzeugkiste/stylelint-config
 ```

-Then add an `.stylelint.json` file to the root of your project before running the eslint command, with the following content
+Then add an `.stylelint.json` file to the root of your project with the following content

 ```json
 {